 HouseCurve allocates filters to regions with the largest deviation from the target curve, preferring lower frequencies and ignoring areas with low coherence (SNR).
 You can adjust the target curve and coherence blanking threshold by tapping .
 For more information, see gain management.

 Tap to display the Equalize Setup screen.
+Ensure filter type is PEQ.
 The default settings should provide a good correction, but feel free to experiment.

 Filters can be exported to a file by tapping .
 Ensure that the format is set to “Parametric EQ Settings”.
 For more information on the format, see file formats.